Kegbot/kegbot-pycore/docs/source/overview.rst

 As shown in the diagram, you can actually run multiple instances of this program, each one talking to its own Kegboard.
-This is one way to scale up your Kegbot system if you want to support many taps, or taps in different phyiscal locations.
+This is one way to scale up your Kegbot system if you want to support many taps, or taps in different physical locations.

 Life of a Pour